franzspiess/map-stories-mobile/readme.md

 Run `npmi` on all repos, start the server (`node index`) and the front-end  (`npm start`).

 Run `ng serve --host 0.0.0.0` on this repo to view the app on your phone.
-Find your IP-address ("ip add show" in terminal) and enter it in your phone's browser, along with the port `:4100`.
+Find your IP-address (`ip add show` in terminal) and enter it in your phone's browser, along with the port `:4100`.

 #### Contributors